hadley/adv-r/Functional-programming.md

 ### Function factories

-Going back to our initial example, imagine the missing values were inconsistently recorded: in some columns they were -99, in others they were `9999` and in others they were `"."`.
-We could use a closure to create a remove missing function for each case.
+We've already seen one example of a function factory, `power()`.
+We might also need a function if our initial example was slightly more complicated: imagine the missing values were inconsistently recorded and in some columns they were -99, in others they were `9999` or `"."`.
+Rather than copying, pasting and modifying, we could use a closure to create a remove missing function for each case:

 ```R
 missing_remover <- function(na) {